deltazefiro/bdapt/IMPL.md

     * `Architecture: all`
     * `Description:` The user-provided description.
     * `Depends:` Comma-separated list of packages from the `packages` list in `bundles.json`.
 Ensure proper formatting (e.g., handle potential version constraints if ever added).
-* **New / Update Workflow:**
+* **Sync Bundle Workflow:**
-    1. Check if the bundle definition already exists in `bundles.json`, load or raise an error.
+    1. New bundle definition provided.
     2. Create a temporary directory using `tempfile.TemporaryDirectory()`
     3. Generate the control file content and run `equivs-build <control-file-path>` with `cwd` set to the temporary directory
-    4. Run `sudo dpkg -i <path-to-generated.deb>`
+    4. Run `sudo dpkg -i <path-to-generated.deb>`.
+       * **If this step succeeds, update `bundles.json` to add the bundle definition.**
+       * Otherwise, raise an error.
     5. Run `sudo apt install -f` to handle dependencies:
        * Do not use `-y` flag on apt unless we get `-y` flag from `bdapt` command line
        * Pass out apt's output to the user for confirmation
-       * If user cancels, run `sudo dpkg -r bdapt-<bundle-name>` to revert the metapackage installation
+       * On failure or cancellation: **keep the updated `bundles.json`**, prompt user to fix or remove the bundle manually
     6. All temporary files (control file, .deb) are automatically cleaned up
-    7. Update `bundles.json` to add the bundle definition
-* **Removal Workflow:**
-    1. Run `sudo apt remove bdapt-<bundle-name>`:
-       * Pass out apt's output to the user for confirmation
-       * If user cancels, abort the removal operation
-    2. Update `bundles.json` to remove the bundle definition

 ### 4. Command Implementation Details

-* **Shared Logic:**
 * Load/Save `bundles.json` safely (handle file not found, JSON errors, use locking).
-  * Implement helper function `run_apt_command(cmd_list)` to handle apt operations with dependency confirmation:
-    * Run apt in simulation mode first to get package changes
-    * Present changes to user in a clear format
-    * If confirmed, execute the actual command
-    * If cancelled, handle rollback operations as needed
 * Handle global options (`-q`, `-y`) early via Typer callback.
+* Specific commands implementation:
+  * `new`, `add` and `sync`
+    1. Check if the bundle definition already exists in `bundles.json`, load or raise an error.
+    2. Sync the bundle.
+  * `rm`
+    1. Check if the bundle definition exists in `bundles.json`, load or raise an error.
+    2. Sync the bundle with the new definition.
+    3. If the removed package is not in any other bundle and is not manually installed, remove the package from the system.
+  * `del`
+    1. Check if the bundle definition exists in `bundles.json`, load or raise an error.
+    2. Remove `bdapt-<bundle-name>` metapackage.
+    3. If `--keep-pkgs` is provided, mark the packages as manually installed.
+    4. Remove the bundle definition from `bundles.json`.

 ### 5. Points for Extra Attention